-Stacy Scott returns to the Spirits (40+) squad, playing in his fourth season with the ball club, and he’ll be part of the Spirits (50+) debuting in 2022.
+Stacy Scott returns to the Spirits (40+) and (50+) squads, playing in his firth season overall with the ball club.
 Scott has played every position on the field, but has narrowed his skill set to the infield and pitcher’s mound in recent seasons.
 Scott brings a solid work ethic and a great set of competitive skills to the Spirits infield alongside a great bat from the left side of the plate on offense.
 Scott will be joining the team playing in the 2020 MSBL Las Vegas Kickoff Classic as well.

 Stacy finished with a .385 average during the 2019 campaign and was a great asset to the Spirits (40+) squad that competed in the DFW ABA League for the first time.
 Scott finished fourth on the team with 13 hits including a pair of doubles, fourth on the team in runs batted in with 11, and his patience and smart base running was on display as he finished tied in walks with 14 and second in stolen bases with 5.
 In 2020, Scott hit .306, finishing second on the team with 18 runs scored while adding a pair of doubles and 4 RBIs.
 Scott finished 2-0 on the mound defensively for the Spirits (40+) squad, tallying a 0.54 ERA while allowing just one earned run and striking out 11 in 13 innings of work.